 Trip details #

-In the Trip details sheet, you can view detailed information about the scheduled actions of a trip.
+In the Trip details sheet, you can view detailed information about the scheduled legs, missions, actions, orders and load carriers of a trip.

 On the Trips page, click the required trip to view its details on the Trip details sheet.

-To view details of a trip or a leg, ensure that the Show trip details sheet option is enabled (see Sheet settings).
+To view details of a trip or a leg, ensure that the Show trip details sheet option is enabled (see Layout options).

 The selected trip is displayed in bold.